Your Guide to Exchange at UCD

 The earliest move-in date for on campus accommodation will be Friday before Orientation for Full Year & Trimester 1 students.
 For Trimester 2 and continuing students, the earliest move in date will be the first day of Orientation.

-- Have a look at the UCD New Students Handbook.
+- Have a look at the Welcome to UCD handbook.

 - Reach out to the UCD Access Office and register with them in case you need any additional support during your studies in Dublin.

 - Consult the Health Service's FAQ about medication and Health Services in Ireland.

 - Order your Student Leap Card for public transport.

 - Prioritise events from the schedules for Exchange students which we send to you via email.
 These events are specifically designed for Exchange students.
 If there are academic advisories planned for your programme, please attend them.

 - Attend the general UCD Global Orientation events in addition.

 My semester at UCD has been one of the most enjoyable and valuable experiences of my life.
 From the moment I arrived I felt welcomed and the numerous Orientation week activities helped me familiarise myself with the campus and meet many people in the same position as myself.
 The various clubs and societies were a particular highlight for me, as I joined the UCD surf club and took two trips to the stunning west coast, making new friends from all over the world.

 With a huge urban campus, state-of-the-art facilities, and the largest student body of any university in Ireland, UCD welcomes hundreds of new international students every year.
 UCD is Ireland’s Global University.
 Our 288,000 alumni can be found in almost 170 countries.